mongodb/mongo-python-driver/doc/installation.rst

 <http://pypi.python.org/pypi/pymongo/>`_.

-.. warning:: **Do not install the "bson" package from pypi.** PyMongo comes with its own bson package; doing "pip install bson" or "easy_install bson" installs a third-party package that is incompatible with PyMongo.
+.. warning:: **Do not install the "bson" package from pypi.** PyMongo comes with its own bson package; doing "pip install bson" installs a third-party package that is incompatible with PyMongo.

 Installing with pip